eead-csic-compbio/scripting_linux_shell/session3.md

 ls QTL.tsv.bz2
 file QTL.tsv.bz2

-# which compressed format saves more space?
+# extract a single file from larger TAR GZ bundle,
+# note the example in session 1 extracted all files
+tar xvfz $COURSEDIR/files/Arab.tgz Arabis_alpina2.tsv

 ```

+Which compressed format saves more space?
 You can try bzcat and bzless as well.

 ## 3.2 Reading files